technototes/Decode2025/pedroviz/README.md

   - [ ] Edit an existing named value, pose, curve, chain
 - [ ] Reflect those changes in the code
   - [ ] Checksum the code to detect external edits?
+  - [ ] When external edits have occurred, try to resolve the conflicts (ugh...)
 - [ ] Allow editing points by dragging & dropping on the canvas
 - [ ] Highlight hovered-over paths/curves/points (both directions)
 - [ ] Animate the robot along the path